chroma-core/docs/docs/usage-guide.md

 If Chroma is passed a list of `documents`, it will automatically tokenize and embed them with the collection's embedding function (the default will be used if none was supplied at collection creation).
 Chroma will also store the `documents` themselves.
 If the documents are too large to embed using the chosen embedding function, an exception will be raised.

 Each document must have a unique associated `id`.
-If you try to `.add` a document with an `id` that already exists in the collection, it will raise an exception.
+Chroma does not track uniqueness of ids for you, it is up to the caller to not add the same id twice.
 An optional list of `metadata` dictionaries can be supplied for each document, to store additional information and enable filtering.

 Alternatively, you can supply a list of document-associated `embeddings` directly, and Chroma will store the associated documents without embedding them itself.